hoangvvo/next-connect/README.md

 - Compatible with Express.js middleware and router => Drop-in replacement for Express.js.
 - Lightweight (~ 3KB) => Suitable for serverless environment.
 - 5x faster than Express.js with no overhead
-- Works with async handlers (with error catching)
+- Works with async handlers and middleware (with error catching)
 - TypeScript support

 ## Installation